 LSSNCA has acquired certain equipment for use in its programs with funding obtained as a pass-through from the Maryland Office of Refugees and Asylees (MORA) of the State of Maryland.
 Under the grant agreement, title of any assets purchased by LSSNCA using the funds received from MORA over \$50 will be vested in MORA, while a listing of these assets has to be submitted to MORA at the conclusion of the grant.
 MORA may require LSSNCA to deliver these assets to MORA.
-The assets purchased using these grant proceeds are included in the accompanying statements of functional expenses under the caption "Equipment."
+The assets purchased using these grant proceeds are included as a component of equipment on the accompanying statements of functional expenses.

-Note 11 Lease Commitments
+Note 9 Lease Commitments

 LSSNCA has operating leases for office space and financing leases for equipment.
-The following summarizes rent expense for the year ended September 30, 2023:
+The following summarizes rent expense for the year ended September 30, 2024: